Nicosia: Ottoman rule

 On 1 July 1570, the city came under the rule of the Ottomans.
-On 22 July, Piyale Pasha having captured Paphos, Limassol and Larnaca marched his army towards Nicosia and laid siege to the city.
-The city managed to last 40 days under siege until its fall on 9 September 1570.
+On 22 July, Piali Pasha, having captured Paphos, Limassol and Larnaca, marched his army towards Nicosia and laid siege to the city.
+The city lasted 40 days under siege until its fall on 9 September 1570.
 The story of the Cypriot martyr Arnaude de Rocas dates from the fall of Nicosia.
 Some 20,000 residents died during the siege and every church, public building, and palace was looted.
 Nicosia had an estimated population of 21,000 before the Ottoman conquest, and based on the Ottoman census data of 1572, the population had been reduced to 1,100–1,200.
-The devastation of the city was so extensive that for the few years after the conquest, a number of villages in the island had a larger population than Nicosia.
-The main Latin churches were converted into mosques, such as the conversion of the Saint Sophia Cathedral.
+The devastation of the city was so extensive that for a few years after the conquest, a number of villages on the island had a larger population than Nicosia.
+The main Latin churches were converted into mosques, such as the conversion of the Cathedral of Saint Sophia.